Can I Borrow While In The Chapter 13 Bankruptcy Process

 Attorneys Dedicated to Helping Alabama Residents Reorganize Their Finances

 Most people file Chapter 7 or Chapter 13 bankruptcy in order to obtain a discharge, after which they will not be personally liable for their consumer debts.
 However, Chapter 13 cases take 3-5 years to be resolved, during which time you may experience emergencies that require you to obtain consumer credit or a loan.
 Perhaps your car has broken down, and you need to replace it in order to get to work.
 Or perhaps you have a household emergency, and you need to make emergency repairs.
 The length of a bankruptcy case means that in some cases a debtor may need to accumulate more debt while the Chapter 13 case is ongoing.
 A debtor involved in an active Chapter 13 proceeding must get permission from the administrator or trustee to borrow while in bankruptcy, either informally or by filing a motion to incur debt.
-At Grainger Legal Services, our Alabama lawyers can guide individuals through the bankruptcy process while carefully explaining their rights and options.
+At Grainger Hawley & Shinbaum, LLC, our Alabama lawyers can guide individuals through the bankruptcy process while carefully explaining their rights and options.

 Borrowing While in Bankruptcy